-- Retract the bucket and arm cylinder completely, lower the bucket teeth to the ground and, after stopping the engine, release the residual pressures from the work equipment circuits (by operating the controls more than once) and from the tank (by slowly loosening the filling cap). - Let the oil cool down until it reaches 40-45°C (104-113°F) before carrying out any maintenance operation. - · Immediately clean any area dirty with oil. - Oils, filters, the coolant and the battery are considered special waste and must be collected and disposed of according to the anti-pollution regulations in force. - 1 Rotate the upper structure of 45°, in such a way as to leave the lower part of the hydraulic oil tank free from the tracks. - 2 Retract the bucket and arm cylinder completely and lower the boom until the bucket teeth touch the ground. - 3 Lower the blade to the ground. - 4 Stop the engine and eliminate the residual pressures present in the equipment (by moving the controls several times). - 5 Remove the left cover (1) (use a 17 mm spanner), the lower cover (2) (use a 17 mm spanner), open the engine hood and slowly loosen the filling cap (3) in order to release the residual pressure (use a 24 mm spanner). - 6 Remove the drain plug (4) and let the oil flow out, gathering it in a container with suitable capacity.Use a 32 mm hexagon spanner. - 7 Loosen the clamps (5), remove the suction pipe (6) and let the remaining oil flow out of the tank. - 8 Remove the screws (7) and the flange (8) and clean the suction filter (9). - Use a 17 mm hexagon spanner.
+- Retract the bucket and arm cylinder completely, lower the bucket teeth to the ground and, after stopping the engine, release the residual pressures from the work equipment circuits (by operating the controls more than once) and from the tank (by slowly loosening the filling cap). - Let the oil cool down until it reaches 40-45°C (104-113°F) before carrying out any maintenance operation. - Immediately clean any area dirty with oil. - Oils, filters, the coolant and the battery are considered special waste and must be collected and disposed of according to the anti-pollution regulations in force. - 1 Retract the bucket and arm cylinder completely and lower the boom until the bucket teeth touch the ground. - 2 Lower the blade to the ground. - 3 Slowly loosen the filling cap (1) in order to release the residual pressure.

+Use a 24 mm hexagon spanner.

+- 4 Remove the drain plug (2) and let the oil flow out, gathering it into a container with suitable capacity. - Use a 32 mm hexagon spanner. - 5 Loosen the clamp (3) that holds the suction filter and remove the screws (4).
+Remove the flange (5) and clean the suction filter (6).